YSSF8/Xorio-Library/README.md

 // This function makes a custom alert box xorio.alert('title', 'button text'); // If you leave the second option null it will automatically makes the button says (OK)

-// This makes a custom prompt box xorio.prompt('title', 'button text', 'text field placeholder');
+// This function makes a custom prompt box xorio.prompt('title', 'button text', 'text field placeholder');

+// This function changes the position of the element xorio.randomPosition('tag name, .class, or #id');

+// This class creates a random letters/numbers const random = new xorio.Random();

+random.letter('tag name, .class, or #id'); // This generates random letter (inside the quotes is the parent) random.number('tag name, .class, or #id'); // This generates random number (inside the quotes is the parent)
 ```